Zena Halpern's Templar Map

 Legacy

 Zena Halpern died in 2018 at age 88.
 Rick learned of her passing during Season 6 and read a tribute written by archaeoastronomer Rich Moats, who had worked closely with her.
 Rick and nephew Peter Fornetti traveled to Halpern's Long Island home, where they joined her sons Davin and Jason in sorting through more than 50 years of research materials.
-Among the collection, Rick found a copy of the Cremona Document, the manuscript attributed to Ralph de Sudeley.
+The Oak Island team established a dedicated research center on the island to house Halpern's archive, and Rick promised a candlestick from her collection would be lit only once: when the team finds answers because of her work.

 Assessment